The Best Dog Rope Toys -

 The Mammoth Flossy Chews Three Knot Tug Bone being tested by our independent expert team.

 This is a quite decent rope toy if you accept it for what it is.
 Don’t expect this rope to withstand free-range attacks from power chewers - it simply won’t do that.
-But for an occasional game of tug of war or gentle play under supervision, this toy will work quite well - even for larger dogs providing that you get the appropriate size.
+But for an occasional game of tug of war or gentle play under supervision, this toy will work quite well - even for larger dogs like mine, providing that you get the appropriate size.

 Some dogs simply love playing with tennis balls and having one of those on a rope brings the game to the next level.